apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 provide enough insight.

-A lot more options are available in the different `XxxxOption`s classes, policies are also highly customizable since the base drivers implementations can easily be extended and implement users specific actions.
+A lot more options are available in the different `XxxxOption`s classes, policies are also highly customizable since the base Java driver's implementations can easily be extended and implement user-specific actions.